-View per-phase active, reactive, and apparent power with power factor.
+Time-series of active, reactive, and apparent power with power factor, and a cursor-driven readout across the full recording.

 The cursor is automatically placed at the start of the recording when a file is loaded, so power values are always available immediately.